 He points out another interesting observation – that 95-99% of our body is controlled by our subconscious, which has mostly been pre-programmed by the age of six.
 After that it needs to be re-programmed to counter negative traits.
 This would explain how emotional traumas experienced as a young child will often manifest in physical, mental or emotional illness much later in life.
 I knew an 80-year-old afflicted with a lifetime of physical and mental torture until a therapist uncovered sexual abuse which had occurred at the age of six.
 Sadly, that client was only able to enjoy a few years of peace before dying.

-Anthony is author of three books in his Psychic Mind series, Dowse Your Way To Psychic Power, In Tune With The Infinite Mind and Unlock The Psychic Powers Of Your Unconscious Mind all available in Kindle and printed versions from Amazon, and other ebook stores here: https://books2read.com/u/mZaZlp
+Anthony Talmage covers more of the above themes in his three books, Dowse Your Way To Psychic Power, In Tune With The Infinite Mind and Unlock The Psychic Powers Of Your Unconscious Mind all available in Kindle and printed versions from Amazon, or other ebook stores here